hadi-el-hajj/blog/content/posts/Setting_up_the_blog.md

 ## Deploying

 **Setting up Pages** took me a while.
 In fact, I had to reorganize my blog's directories well and redo the commits, since I had duplicate docs folders at times and the *Pages* build failed many times because of that.
-(The GitHub Pages builder needs to fetch your page's data through a ell defined **docs** directory, so having duplicates was not great).
+(The GitHub Pages builder needs to fetch your page's data through a well defined **docs** directory, so having duplicates was not great).
 But once my docs folder was well set up, it worked.

 ## Adding Images